-- 1. An Order restraining the First Defendant and the Third Defendant or their subsidiaries or related companies from directly or indirectly engaging in or carrying out domestic passenger flights or services within Fiji until further Order of the Court or until determination of this action. - 2.
-An Order restraining the merger or acquisition of the Second Defendant by the First Defendant or the processing of such merger or acquisition until further order of the Court. - 3.
+- carrying out domestic passenger flights or services within Fiji until further Order of the Court or until determination of this action. - An Order restraining the merger or acquisition of the Second Defendant by the First Defendant or the processing of such merger or acquisition until further order of the Court. - 3.
 An Order restraining the First, Second or Third Defendants or their agents from using the name Fiji Airlines Limited until further order of the Court. - [2] Briefly, the main thrust of the application for an interim injunction was as follows.
-The first defendant, which for many years had not participated in Fiji's domestic airline market, had announced its intention of re-entering that field, where the plaintiff would be its competitor.
-Through its subsidiary, the third defendant, the first defendant would acquire the business of the second defendant, which previously had been the only operator in the domestic market apart from the plaintiff.
-The plaintiff relied on an agreement allegedly reached in 1971, when the plaintiff agreed to renounce its then name of Air Pacific, which was taken over by the first defendant.
+The D1, which for many years had not participated in Fiji's domestic airline market, had announced its intention of re-entering that field, where the plaintiff would be its competitor.
+Through its subsidiary, the D3, the D1 would acquire the business of the D2, which previously had been the only operator in the domestic market apart from the plaintiff.
+The plaintiff relied on an agreement allegedly reached in 1971, when the plaintiff agreed to renounce its then name of Air Pacific, which was taken over by the D1.
 In return, according to the plaintiff, the defendant agreed, among other things, not to compete with the plaintiff on domestic routes within Fiji. - [3] The application was heard on 9 June 2006 and in a decision given the same day the High Court granted an injunction in the terms of the first order sought in the motion.
-The Court said "it was not in a position" to grant the second order, while in respect of the third, the judgment stated this was not within its jurisdiction on an application for interim relief.
+The court said "it was not in a position" to grant the second order, while in respect of the third, the judgment stated this was not within its jurisdiction on an application for interim relief.